MicrosoftDocs/learn/learn-pr/advocates/create-nodejs-project-dependencies/includes/6-dependency-management.md

 Semantic versioning is how you express what type of change you or some other developer is introducing to a library.
 How semantic versioning works is by ensuring a package has a version number and that the version number is divided up into the following sections:

 - **major version**, the leftmost number e.g `1` in `1.0.0`, changing major version means that we can expect breaking changes in the code.
-Many things have changed.
+You might need to rewrite part of your code.
-- **minor version**, the middle number e.g `2` in `1.2.0`, means features have been added.
+- **minor version**, the middle number e.g the `2` in `1.2.0`, means features have been added.
 Your code should still be working.
-It's generally safe to update minor version.
+It's generally safe to update the minor version.
-- **patch version**, the rightmost number e.g `3` in `1.2.3`, means a fix has been applied that fixes something in the code that should have worked.
+- **patch version**, the rightmost number e.g the `3` in `1.2.3`, means a fix has been applied that *fixes* something in the code that should have worked.
 It should be safe to update patch version.

 Below is a table showing different types and what number changes in what position.